-Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible. returned to effective supervision as soon as possible.
-If a child goes missing, we will: Follow safeguarding procedures and contact Police and MASH immediately
+Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
+If a child goes missing, we will: Follow safeguarding procedures and contact Police and MASH immediately.

-Northampton See link to NNC/WNC procedures for Children Missing Education17
+Northampton See link to NNC/WNC procedures for Children Missing Education